Attorney for Stockbroker and Financial Advisor FINRA Arbitration

 Item 22: For allegations regarding an insurance product that includes a death benefit, information concerning the customer parties’ insurance holdings and recommendations, if any, regarding insurance products.

-Documents the Customer Parties Shall Produce in All Customer Cases
+Documents the Customer Parties Shall Produce in All Customer Cases (List 2)

 Item 1: Customer party federal income tax returns, limited to pages 1 and 2 of Form 1040; Schedules A, B, D and E; and the IRS worksheets related to these schedules, redacted to delete the customer parties’ Social Security numbers.
 Customer parties may redact information relating to medical and dental expenses and names of charities on Schedule A unless the information is related to allegations in the Statement of Claim.